-They also have to apply the psychoanalytic concepts to narrative as means of construction of the individual identity.
+Application of the psychoanalytic concepts to narration, as a mean of construction of the individual identity.

 1. Knowledge and ability of understanding.
-The students will have to learn the themes exposed during the lectures.
-In particular, they must learn the authors’ thought analysed from the theoretical, methodological and clinical point of view.
-They must be able to study the narration as means of construction of the individual identity and of Self care.
+The students will have to learn the knowledge of the themes exposed during the course.
+In particular, they must have learned the thought of the authors, analysed from their theoretical, methodological and clinical point of view.
+They must be able to study the narration as a mean of construction of the individual identity and of care of the Self.

-2. Ability of applying the contents.
-The students will have to be able to reflect critically on theories, methods and clinical aspects of the various authors and to compare the different models.
-They must be able to apply the psychoanalytic concepts in the written narration as a way of Self-care in different contexts.
+2. Ability of employing the known and understood concepts.
+The students will have demonstrate to be able to reflect critically on the theories, the methods and the clinical aspects of the various authors and to be able to compare the different models.
+They must be able to employ the psychoanalytic concepts in the written narration as a way of Self-care in different contexts.

 Course contents summary

-2) The interpersonal model: Sullivan, Fromm, Horney.
-Fonagy.
-Baranger.
+Epistemological concepts of Psychoanalysis: Freud, Ferenczi, M. Klein, Bion.
+The interpersonal model: Sullivan, Fromm, Horney.
+The Theory of mentalization: Fonagy.
+The theory of the field: Baranger.
 Lacan.
 Green.
 Matte Blanco.
 The development of the relational point of view in the Psychoanalysis.
 The Psychoanalysis and the Groups.

 Assessment methods and criteria

 Seven exams in three sessions.
-The tests are written.
+The tests are written, completed by an oral test.
 There is no difference in the program between attending and not attending students.

 3-4 open questions.
 The conclusive score is made up by the sum of the scores of each written and oral question.
 The passing grade (18/30) in each answer is obtained if the mistakes are not serious.